 Option 1: Written Appeal

-If the student-athlete elects to have the appeal conducted in writing, the Scholarship Office of Student Financial Assistance will forward the written materials submitted by the student-athlete and ICA to the Athletic Grant-in-Aid Appeal Hearing Committee for review.
+If the student-athlete elects to have the appeal conducted in writing, the Scholarship Office of Student Financial Assistance will forward the written materials submitted by the student-athlete and SDA to the Athletic Grant-in-Aid Appeal Hearing Committee for review.

 Within 20 business days of the student-athlete’s written request for a written appeal, the committee shall convene a closed, private meeting for the purpose of deliberation.
 The committee may request additional information from either party.

 The committee shall deliberate until a majority recommendation is reached.
 The chair shall prepare a written recommendation to the executive director of Student Financial Assistance.
 The recommendation shall include findings with regard to material facts and whether this cancellation, reduction, or nonrenewal of athletic grant-in-aid is in compliance with this policy, ABOR policy, SFAO financial aid requirements, or any NCAA Bylaw.

 The executive director may request clarification of ambiguous information from the source of that information.
 Based upon the recommendation of the committee and his or her own review of the written record, the executive director will notify the parties, in writing, of the final decision.